azisatria/ai-card-organizer/README.md

 ## License

-This project is provided as-is for personal use.
-No license is specified — feel free to fork and modify for your own needs.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to fork, modify, and use it for your own needs.